apache/struts-site/source/contributors/one-time-steps.md

 layout: default
 title: One time steps
 parent:
-  title: Contributors Guide
+  title: Creating and Signing a Distribution
-  url: index.html
+  url: creating-and-signing-a-distribution
 ---

 # One time steps